 Cryptocurrency Specialists

-Do I need to pay tax on my crypto gains?
+Do I need to pay tax on crypto?

 In summary